rusthero/README/README.md

 ## Hi.

-I am a student who enjoys playing video games, making art and programming in their free time.
-My favourite programming language is Rust.
-I enjoy creating mods and tools for games I play.
+I am a student who enjoys playing video games, creating art, and programming in my free time.
+My favorite programming language is Rust, and I particularly enjoy developing mods and tools for video games that I play.